LalatenduMohanty/license-updater/README.md

 pip install -r requirements.txt
 ```

-**Note**: This script requires the `dnf` command-line tool to be installed on your system.
+**Note**: This script requires the DNF Python library and DNF to be installed on your system.
 It's designed to work on Fedora, RHEL, CentOS, and other RPM-based distributions.

 ## Features

-- Uses `dnf repoquery` subprocess calls to retrieve package license information
+- Uses the DNF Python API for direct access to package repository information
 - Processes CSV files with package information
-- Automatically finds the latest version of packages when multiple versions are available
+- Automatically finds the latest version using DNF's built-in `latest()` method
+- Proper EVR (Epoch, Version, Release) comparison for accurate version sorting
 - Skips packages marked with `UBI? = yes`
 - Supports both console output and CSV file output
 - Comprehensive error handling for various edge cases
+- Efficient single DNF base initialization for processing multiple packages

 ## Usage